-Purchase of goods/ services costing up to the amount specified in the GFR (at present Rs. one lakh on each occasion) may be made on the recommendations of a duly constituted Local Purchase Committee (LPC) consisting of three members of an appropriate level as decided by the Director of Lab/Estt.
+Purchase of goods/ services costing up to the amount specified under Rule 155 of GFR-2017 and as amended from time to time. (may be made on the recommendations of a duly constituted Local Purchase Committee (LPC) consisting of three members of an appropriate level as decided by the Director of Lab/Estt.
 The committee will survey the market to ascertain the reasonableness of rate, quality and specifications and identify the appropriate firm.
 Before recommending placement of the purchase order, the members of the committee will jointly record a certificate as under.

-"Certified that we , members of the Local Purchase Committee (LPC) are jointly and individually satisfied that the goods/services recommended for purchase are of the requisite specification and quality, priced at the prevailing market rate and the firm recommended is reliable and competent to supply the goods/ services in question."
+"Certified that we \\\\\\, members of the Local Purchase Committee (LPC) are jointly and individually satisfied that the goods/services recommended for purchase are of the requisite specification and quality, priced at the prevailing market rate and the firm recommended is reliable and competent to supply the goods/ services in question and it is not debarred by Department of Commerce or Ministry/Department concerned."

-- 5.3.1 CFA will ensure that splitting of demands is avoided and provisions of purchase preferences as given in Chapter 2 of this Manual are followed. - 5.3.2 Obtaining of Quotations by the LPC: The CFA may direct the LPC, responsible for carrying out the market survey, to obtain quotations as a part of the market survey.
-Where no such direction has been given, it would be up to the LPC to decide whether or not to obtain quotations as a part of documentation of market survey.
-In either case, details of the market survey (firms contacted and the rates quoted by them) would be recorded by the LPC. - 5.3.3 After approval of LPC recommendations by CFA, supply order would be placed on selected firm. - 5.3.4 All relevant forms applicable for purchases with bidding process would be used in purchases through LPC. - 5.3.5 A separate record of such purchases for periodical review is advisable.
+- 5.3.1 CFA will ensure that splitting of demands is avoided and provisions of purchase preferences as per Public Procurement (Preference to Make in India), Order-2017 as amended, issued by DPIIT/ Ministry of Commerce and Industry are followed. - 5.3.2 Obtaining Quotations by LPC: CFA may direct the LPC, responsible for carrying out the market survey, to obtain quotations as a part of the market survey.
+Where no such direction has been given, it would be up to the LPC to decide whether or not to obtain quotations as part of documentation of market survey.
+In either case, details of the market survey (firms contacted and the rates quoted by them) would be recorded by the LPC.

+- 5.3.3 After approval of LPC recommendations by CFA, supply order would be placed on selected firm. - 5.3.4 All relevant forms applicable for purchases with bidding process would be used in purchases through LPC. - 5.3.5 A separate record of such purchases for periodical review is advisable.